Castletown House: Current activities

+Castletown House is available daily for tour until the 4th November 2026.
+Tickets can be purchases through the Heritage Ireland website.

+A full cultural program is offered each year.
+Talks and concerts will be advertised on www.eventbrite.ie.

-Castletown House has opened its doors to various academic and artistic organisations.
-The first arts organisation to take up residency at Castletown House in 2007 was The Performance Corporation, a site-specific theatre company.
-The company operates an office from the premises as well as running rehearsals for their productions and hosting an annual international cross-artform residency programme, the "SPACE Programme".
+Castletown House has hosted various academic and artistic organisations.
+The first arts organisation to take up residency at Castletown House in 2007 was The Performance Corporation, a site-specific theatre company, which established an office on the premises, as well as running rehearsals for their productions, and hosting an annual international cross-artform residency programme, the "SPACE Programme".

 The OPW-Maynooth University Archive and Research Centre was launched by President Mary McAleese in November 2008.
 It was established to facilitate the care and study of archives and other sources dealing with the history of Irish estates, their houses and inhabitants.
 It also facilitates research in the decorative arts.
-This facility marks an exciting new collaboration between the Office of Public Works and Maynooth University.
 The Archive and Research Centre is located on the second floor of Castletown House.

-From 2018 until 2023, a weekly 5 km parkrun used to take place in the parklands of Castletown house on Saturday mornings.
-Sadly, due to the dispute detailed above this has been on long-term hiatus (as of 8 May 2025) and shows no signs of resumption.
+From 2018 until 2023, a weekly 5 km parkrun took place in the parklands of Castletown house on Saturday mornings.